alex-piccione/portfolio-2025-api/src/repositories/SQLx.md

 Can be just a CRLF vs CR different file format (Windows vs Linux).
 ``filr $file`` will tell you if hte file uses CRLF (it should not).
 See the README file in the _migrations_ folder.

+### error communicating with database: An established connection was aborted by the software in your host machine.

+> error communicating with database: An established connection was aborted by the software in your host machine. (os error 10053)rust-analyzermacro-error

+Check what connection string is defined in _/.env_.
+If it is localhost it probably point to a local Docker container, check itf it is running.

+``cargo build`` has to be successful and restart VS Code will sometime solve the problem.